galenhuntington/hpre/README.md

    get3 (_, _, x) = x
 ```

-Some may find ditto marks unpalatable, but I’ve been quite pleased
+Some may find ditto marks unpalatable, but I’m quite pleased with
-with how they have worked out in practice.
+how they have worked out in practice.

 ##  Limitations and future work